mimoralea/king-pong/report.md

 The game is a pygame window of 640 by 480.
 The agent reads the window using OpenCV into an array and then shrinks the image down to a 80 by 80 array.
 Though the shrinking also causes resolution distortion for a human looking at the images, the agent is able to extrapolate and find patterns that help him generalize into the correct states.

-Not only the image is resized but also compressed into a grayscale image which values are 0 or 255.
+Not only the image is re-sized but also compressed into a gray-scale image which values are 0 or 255.
 And then the values are clipped to 1.
 So the input image gets converted from a 640x480x3 with values ranging from 0..255, down to a 80x80x1 with values in the range 0..1.

 Now, think about it, although the image will be read with all color channels, it is important to reduce the input space as much as possible.
 The first way of doing this, is to reduce the width and height of the images to 80x80, the other way is to get reduce the amount of color channels of the image.
 Additionally, white and black colors are normalized which might further improve the performance of the Agent.